lgroverco/Google_data_analytics_capstone_Cyclistic_case_study/README.md

 ![Screenshot 2023-05-27 180119](https://github.com/lgroverco/Google_data_analytics_capstone_Cyclistic_case_study/assets/126990386/8b77f12d-097a-45f2-abdb-a963671f754f)

 Oh.
 That's not very good, it seems we have some values that are skewing the data, and making the boxplot illegible.
 Looking at the only distinct dots visible, I think its safe to assume that no one is renting out a bike for over a day, let alone 20 days.
-I'll use subset() to ride length values over 1500 minutes from the dataframe, and re-generate the box plot.
+I'll use subset() to hide length values over 1500 minutes from the dataframe, and re-generate the box plot.

 ![Screenshot 2023-05-27 182800](https://github.com/lgroverco/Google_data_analytics_capstone_Cyclistic_case_study/assets/126990386/0606fc29-4d3d-4bbb-9a62-dca60a57fe5d)